yeldopailo10/solarsimulator/README.md

 Establish a connection with the Keithley device.

 Reset the Keithley instrument to its default settings.
 Set the Keithley instrument to use voltage as the source and current as the sensor.
 Run a voltage sweep and collect measurement data.
 Close the connection with the Keithley instrument.

+#muxgui.py

+This is a Python script that provides a graphical user interface (GUI) for controlling a multiplexer switch.